iEngage/java-sdk/docs/IdeaApi.md

 <a name="getIdeaRatings"></a>
 # **getIdeaRatings**
-> VerveResponseIdeaUserRatingList getIdeaRatings(userId, ideaId, ideaStage, loggedInUserId, accessToken, clientToken)
+> VerveResponseIdeaUserRatingList getIdeaRatings(userId, ideaId, ideaStage, requesterId, clientToken, accessToken)

 Get list of ideas that are rated by user